George Thomas Hine: Biography

 Son of Thomas Chambers Hine of Nottingham, with whom he studied from 1858, and was in partnership from 1867 to 1891.
 He married in 1870 and had two children, Dr. Thomas Guy Macaulay Hine, and Muriel Hine the novelist.

 Hine specialised in asylum architecture, and his paper to the RIBA in 1901 still provides a valuable review of asylum design and planning.
-In 1887, after winning the competition for the enormous new LCC (London County Council) asylum at Claybury, Essex, he established his practise in London.
+In 1887, after winning the competition for the enormous new LCC (London County Council) asylum at Claybury, Essex, he established his practice in London.
 This was strengthened by his experience as Consulting Architect to the Commissioners in Lunacy, a post which he held from 1897, succeeding Charles Henry Howell.
 He was a frequent entrant for asylum competitions, winning his first, for Nottingham Asylum, in 1875.
 He competed in ten asylum competitions during the 1880s and 1890s, winning five of them, and served as assessor for four more.
 He designed and saw completed four major LCC asylums housing over 2,000 patients each (Claybury, Bexley, Horton and Long Grove), and his prolific output included new county asylums for Hertfordshire, Lincolnshire, Surrey, East Sussex and Worcestershire, as well as extensive additions to many others.